 This is a graphic portrayal of where the visitor is on the site, for example:

 Shoes >> Ladies Shoes >> High heeled shoes >> Designer shoes

 The visitor can click on any of the upper-level links to get to that portal page.

 Directory Organization –

 The other aspect of Web site structure is the organization of files in directories.
-There is usually no reason why this has to follow the hierarchical structure of the Website, though the two types of organizations often coincide.
+There is usually no reason why this has to follow the website’s hierarchical structure, though the two types of organizations often coincide.
 The site should be organized for technical convenience.
 Extensive directories may not be handled well by FTP clients or Web page design software, so you will want to group content.
 Humans need to work with organized groups of material too.
-You do not want to go searching through thousands of files to find the one you want to edit.
-Also, content that has to be renewed should stay together, so that you can upload an entire directory using FTP if you have static pages.
-Another important consideration is that some parts of the Web site, such as applications based on CGI or PHP, or financial transactions areas, require special treatment and protection in the .htaccess or robots.txt files, and it is convenient to group these pages.
+You do not want to search through thousands of files to find the one you want to edit.
+Also, content that has to be renewed should stay together to upload an entire directory using FTP if you have static pages.
+Another important consideration is that some parts of the Web site, such as applications based on CGI or PHP or financial transactions areas, require special treatment and protection in the .htaccess or robots.txt files, and it is convenient to group these pages.